oconnor663/arc_mutex_talk/README.md

 # Arc and Mutex by Example
 ## Climbing the Learning Curve into Intermediate Rust

-- threading in Rust, particularly Arc and Mutex
+- threading in Rust
 - safe multithreading is a really important design goal for Rust
 - a lot of language features get involved in threading code
-- it's a great way to learn but also challenging
-- Rust books (and Rustlings) often include an Arc<Mutex<T>> example, but it's usually late in the book, and it's usually presented whole.
-There isn't time or space to *play* with the code.
-- It's just hard to teach this as beginner material.

-Threading is really central to what Rust is doing, but it takes a lot of work to get up to speed to understand these examples.

-you need a dozen different examples to explore all the different rules that are coming into the picture here
+    - lifetimes
     - mutability
-- lifetimes
     - move semantics
-- traits
     - closures
-later:
-- static
+    - traits like Send and FnOnce
-- const
+    - static and const
-- atomic

-Threading in Rust can be so difficult in Rust that it's demotivating.

-It's especially hard to produce *working code* as a beginner, and it's a lot easier to figure out why something doesn't work when you can compare it to something that does work.
-So we're going to see a lot of working code.

-Also you really need hands-on experience to remember this stuff.
-You can play with these examples.

-And some people don't like just reading a book.
-It gets hard to keep stuff in your head, and you need something specific to work towards.
-Maybe understanding these examples can be something to work towards.
-Also seeing how fast computers can do arithmetic is kind of fun and worth playing around with.
+- it's a great way to learn but also challenging
+- Rust books (and Rustlings) often include an Arc<Mutex<T>> example, but it's usually late in the book, and there isn't a lot of space to really *play* with the code.
+- But Arc and Mutex are so central to what Rust is doing, that it's really worth sitting down with them and getting our hands dirty.
+- So this is going to be an intermediate level talk.

 - closure syntax
     - Like C++ lambda syntax, the Python `lambda` keyword, the Go